Choreography, Sets, Costumes and Lighting Concept, Anna Karenina

 John Neumeier was born in Milwaukee, Wisconsin, where he received his first dance training.
 He continued his dance studies in Chicago as well as at Marquette University in Milwaukee where he created his first choreographic works.
 After further ballet study both in Copenhagen and at The Royal Ballet School in London, John Cranko invited him in 1963 to join Stuttgart Ballet, where he progressed to Soloist and continued his choreographic development.

-Mr. Neumeier holds the Dance Magazine Award (1983), Order of Merit of the Federal Republic of Germany and French Order of Arts and Letters and the Legion of Honour.
+Mr. Neumeier holds a Dance Magazine Award (1983), Order of Merit of the Federal Republic of Germany and French Order of Arts and Letters and the Legion of Honour.
 In 2006, he was awarded the prestigious Nijinsky Award for Lifetime Achievement.
 He received the Herbert von Karajan Musikpreis in 2007 and the Deutscher Jubiläums Tanzpreis in 2008.
 In 2007, he was made an honorary citizen of the city of Hamburg.
-In 2015, the Inamori Foundation presented Mr. Neumeier with the Kyoto Prize for his contributions to the Arts and Philosophy and in 2016 he received the renowned Prix Benois de la Danse for Lifetime Achievement.
+In 2015, the Inamori Foundation presented Mr. Neumeier with the Kyoto Prize for his contributions to the Arts and Philosophy and in 2016, he received the renowned Prix Benois de la Danse for Lifetime Achievement.
 In 2017, he was awarded the Lifetime Achievement Award of the Lrix de Lausanne and the Erich Fromm Prize.